nlohmann/json/docs/mkdocs/docs/api/macros/nlohmann_json_serialize_enum.md

 :   name of the enum to serialize/deserialize

 `conversion` (in)
-:   a pair of an enumerator and a JSON serialization; arbitrary pairs can can be given as comma-separated list
+:   a pair of an enumerator and a JSON serialization; arbitrary pairs can be given as a comma-separated list

 ## Default definition